RomiBol/Western-Digital-Sales-Data-Mart/README.md

 # Western Digital Sales Data Mart
-This repository is dedicated to the final project in the BI developer and system analyst training at Experis Academy.
+This repository is dedicated to the final project in the BI Developer and System Analyst training at Experis Academy.
 The project focuses on developing an end-to-end BI solution for Western Digital's sales department.

 ## Project Overview
 Project Requirments and Specifications: